 The first coil is a high electric current/high power coil used by itself to kick the pinball up the playfield.
 The second coil is a much weaker, low electric current/low power coil that is really only strong enough to hold the ball behind the raised flipper.
 Because of the two coils wound together, flipper solenoids have three terminals instead of two as other solenoids do.

 The flipper assembly has a switch built into it called the End Of Stroke switch which switches the flipper from high power to low power once the flipper reaches the end of its swing.
-You can see how the switch works in the video in the flippers section.
+You can see how the switch works in the video above.
 The flipper only uses high power for a fraction of a second before switching to low power - just enough time to kick the ball and no more.
 The flipper switches from high to low power seamlessly; most players never realize that it's happening.

 The first schematic shows the flipper button switch open which means that the flipper button on the side of the cabinet is not pressed in.
 In this situation the flipper is idle and no electric current is flowing through either coil.
+Note that the End Of Stroke switch here is a Make/Break switch which was used in some EM pinball machines.

 The reason that this isn't the case is that the resistance of the two coils, which is really dominated by the resistance of the low power coil, reduces the electric current that flows through the coils.
 The penalty of the reduced electric current far outweighs the benefit of additional wire loops so the net effect is a weaker magnetic field, and weaker solenoid that uses less power.